yangke-release/chucky-ng/README.md

 Usage
 --
-Suppose you have already parse the code configured and started the neo4j database service.
+Suppose we have already parse the code and we have configured and started the neo4j database service.
+(For parsing the code and database configuration please refer to the [document](http://joern.readthedocs.org/en/latest/) of [joern](https://github.com/fabsx00/joern).
+Don't worry, the Following quick start example will also mention a little about this.)

     $ cd chucky-ng/chucky
+    $ python chucky.py [-h] [-i {function,callee,parameter,variable}]
+                 [-n N_NEIGHBORS] [-c CHUCKY_DIR] [--interactive] [-l LIMIT] [-d | -v | -q]
+                 identifier
+Example:

-    $ python chucky.py [OPTIONS] symbol_to_analyse
+    $ python chucky.py -i parameter -n 25 --interactive length

-Chucky analyzes functions for anomalies.
-To this end, the usage of symbols used by a function is analyzed by comparing the checks used in conjunction with the symbol with those used in similar functions.

 positional arguments:

     identifier            The name of the identifier (function name or